rtens/blog.rtens.org/src/articles/drafts/2014-10-24 Building web applications with watoki.md

 		</li>
 	</ul>

 That's some more HTML than before but it still renders as it should when the file is opened in a browser.
 In order to actually render our dynamic list, we need to install our first library: a rendering engine.
 There are two in *watoki* but the one that does the neat HTML trick is [tempan] which is short for *Template Animation*.
 Installing it is a breeze thanks to [composer].
-Just open your favourite console at the project's root folder and enter the following (make sure that `composer` is installed and in your `$PATH`)
+Just open your favourite console at the project's root folder and execute the following command (make sure that `composer` is installed and in your `$PATH`)

 	$ composer require watoki/tempan

-And now we need to get our `index.php` to build a proper *View Model* (with keys matching the `property` values of the template) and render the template using *tempan*
+And now we need to get our `index.php` to build a proper *View Model* (an array with keys matching the `property` values of the template) and render the template using *tempan*

 	# index.php
 	require_once 'vendor/autoload.php';